Evaluating information resources for women considering elective egg freezing

 There is a growing trend in developed countries for women to start having a family in their early 30s or later.
 This delay can mean that some women miss the opportunity to have children due to age-related infertility.
 Egg freezing can offer women the potential to have children later in life and lower their risk of experiencing age-related infertility.
 However, making choices around egg freezing and family planning is complicated because of the health, financial and psychological implications for a procedure without a guarantee of success.

 Although increasing numbers of women are freezing their eggs, little is known about how different information resources support them making this complex decision.
 The aim of this study is to investigate how new approaches to educating women impact how they make their decision, and the quality of their decision made.

 - Dr Michelle Peate - Program Leader, Psychosocial Health and Wellbeing (emPoWeR) Unit, Department of Obstetrics and Gynaecology

 - Ms Sherine Sandhu - PhD Student, Department of Obstetrics and Gynaecology

-- Prof Martha Hickey - Deputy Head of the Department of Obstetrics and Gynaecology
+- Prof Martha Hickey - Professor, Department of Obstetrics and Gynaecology

 - Ms Sabine Braat - Research Fellow (Biostatistics), Melbourne School of Population and Global Health

 - Dr Raelia Lew - Clinical Senior Lecturer, Department of Obstetrics and Gynaecology